HewlettPackard/swarm-learning/docs/ml_algorithm.md

     It can be either a (x_val, y_val) tuple or a generator.
 This is used when use_adaptive_sync is turned ON.
 -   max_peers specifies maximum number of peers used to cap-off participation during sync round.
 -   checkin_model_on_train_end specifies which model to check-in once local model training ends at a node.
-Allowed values: ['inactive', 'snapshot', 'active'] ???? strings or values?
+Allowed values: ['inactive', 'snapshot', 'active'] . ???? strings or values?
+Needs explanation.
 -   node_weightage specifies a number between 0-100 to indicate the relative importance of this node compared to others
 -   ml_platform specifies ML platform.
-Allowed values 'TF' or 'KERAS' ML Platform , PYT or PYTORCH????
+Allowed values :['TF','KERAS','PYTORCH']
--   node_clique specifies he dot separated clique of this node in the network. ?????
+-   node_clique specifies the dot separated clique of this node in the network. ?????
 -   model_name specifies a context-setter for the model being trained.
 Presently being used for naming the sync files.
 -   tx_retry_timeout_seconds specifies time to wait before retrying an Ethereum POST transaction.
+Ethereum or block chain to generalize, how to explain this?????
 -   max_rv_delay_allowed specifies maximum merge sync rounds a node can be behind by to allow weights check-in during merge.
 -   parameter_exponential_decay_exponent specifies the λ value in weight-decay factor e^-(λ*rv_delay) for slow nodes.
 How to explain this???
 -   full_quorum_wait_seconds Time to wait for full quorum when quorum size > min_peers.
 Post this Swarm proceeds with available members if min_peers count achieved.